AWS-Amazon Web Services Cloud Practitioner

 To just close out of this, and here we can see, we've got the

-AWS Well-Architected Framework , and that helps you to build architecture around AWS best practices.
+Well-Architected Framework , and that helps you to build architecture around AWS best practices.

 It provides a framework for you to work in.
 It's very high level.
 It's